ShakirSofi/johnwlambert.github.io/_posts/2018-03-31-gaussnewton.markdown

 ### Levenberg-Marquardt Algorithm (Trust-Region Gauss-Newton Method)

 In Levenberg-Marquardt, we have add a term to the objective function to emphasize that we should not move so far from \\( \theta^{(k)} \\) that we cannot trust the affine approximation.
-We often refer to this concept as remaining within a "trust region" ([TRPO](https://arxiv.org/abs/1502.05477) is named after the same concept).
+We often refer to this concept as remaining within a "trust region" (TRPO [1] is named after the same concept).
 Thus, we wish
 $$
 || \theta - \theta^{(k)} ||^2
 $$